fgeierst/typo3-goat-header/README.md

 - Username: `admin`
 - Password: `oZim4R7eLEWzzL`

+## Installing needed tools for FE developemnt

+Installing all the needed prerequisites for FE development

+	ddev npm i
+    ddev pnpm install
 ## Vite development server

 The development server is already running in the background (started by `ddev start`).
 You can control it with